 We do not discourage any form of donation, but it’s good to know all your options.
-When a big bag of donated clothing is dropped off at a thrift shop, not all of it is sold, recycled or even put out on the shelves.
+When a big bag of donated clothing is dropped off at a thrift shop, or even if you used a clothing donation pick up service, not all of it is sold, recycled, or even put out on the shelves.

 To ensure your items are going to be sold or recycled, we encourage you to find charitable organizations or clothing drives that take specific items.
 Your clothing may fit someone better in a particular niche charity rather than a generic one.
 Goodwill is obviously a well-known fall back for donating most of your goods, so no one really has any reason not to donate clothing.
 But by spreading your clothes to charities seeking your items, your kind donation will go a lot further.

 Yes, they do!
 Clothing that isn’t able to be sold in Goodwill’s thrift stores is sent to a textile recycler.
 If you’re looking for a donation center that does the most good for the community and the environment, we highly recommend donating your clothes to Goodwill, since Goodwill does recycle clothes.

 Before you go and google “clothes donation bin near me”, you should know that not all clothing donation bins are operated by or for charities.
 Some of the clothes donation bins you’ll find in your area might actually be operated for a for-profit organization with a charitable-sounding name.
 It’s always best to stick to the clothes donation bins that clearly state the name of a reputable charity, like The Salvation Army or the American Kidney Fund.

 You can donate men’s business clothing to Career Gear and donate women’s business clothing to Dress for Success.
 Both have multiple locations in the United States.
 They are known for not only helping people find the right outfit but also for ensuring they have what they need to prosper in the professional world.